forestgrape/coronavirus/7_social/economics.md

 ## Appendix

-### Temporarily Hidden Off Topic Thoughts
+### Temporarily Hidden Thoughts about Aspects of Economic Fairness
 > The section here is temporarily commented out -  related but off topic thoughts on aspects of group related *economic* fairness (economics and to some extent education is considered but *not* other topics).
-I'd like to think more and invest more time to consider more view points and experiences, but for the moment the focus here is on coronaviruses.
-The drafts are still accessible  as comment on the markdown file or in the github history.
-Rethinking is planned for spring 2021.
+I'd like to think more and invest more time to consider more view points and experiences.
+The draft is accessible as comment on the markdown file.
+Rethinking and discussing is helpful. ~~planned for spring 2021.~~ For the time being the thoughts are left as commented draft to emphasis that they are incomplete.
 Feedback is appreciated.

 <!--